You've just renewed or upgraded your Endpoint license and you don't know where to enter your new username and password.

 Note: This articles does not apply if you are using Sophos Cloud as updating credentials are maintained by us.

-To check or update the credentials that your Sophos Update Manager is using follow the steps below.
+To check or update the credentials that your SUM is using follow the steps below:

 If the credentials test in step eight above fails, first ensure you have entered your new credentials correctly.
 Make sure you delete all characters and spaces in the box before you begin to type.